Samuel-K95/Web-track/todo-list/README.md

 # To-Do List

-A simple To-Do List application that allows users to add, edit, and delete tasks.
+A simple To-Do List application built using javascript that allows users to add, edit, and delete tasks.
 The application features a user-friendly interface for managing tasks efficiently.

 ## Features